What is STEM Education?

 In the STEM Vital Signs report, Change the Equation has compiled critical data on the condition of STEM learning in Michigan.
 We provide these data to inform vigorous conversations about what it will take to improve STEM learning in the state.
 While there are no silver bullet fixes, the state can boost student outcomes by focusing on some key areas.
 For example:

 - The Chicago STEM Education Consortium has recommendations for Illinois that may give all states some guidance.
-The full report can be found at http://c-stemec.org/il_stem/
+View the full report

 - FabFems is a database that includes professional women in STEM careers, with the goal to inspire girls.

 - IEEE (Institute of Electrical and Electronics Engineering) STEM Lesson Plans for K-12 classes.
-CLICK HERE to view the 86 Lesson Plans IEEE has developed.
+View the 86 Lesson Plans IEEE has developed.

 - STEM Education Quality Framework, Powered by Washington STEM